ShanonPearce/ASH-Toolset/README.md

 * [scipy](https://scipy.org/)

 ### Datasets
-This project makes use of various publically available HRIR and BRIR datasets.
+This project makes use of various publically available HRIR, RIR, and BRIR datasets.
 Refer to the sheets provided in the `ASH-Toolset\docs` folder for information on the raw datasets used in this project